microsoft/InventorySample/README.md

 > Only classes registered in the ServiceCollection can be resolved by using the ServiceLocator.

 # Summary
-VanArsdel Inventory Sample architecture is designed following the VMMV pattern, separating the user interface from the business logic of the application.
+VanArsdel Inventory Sample architecture is designed following the MVVM pattern, separating the user interface from the business logic of the application.
 -	Views represents the user interface of the application.
 -	ViewModels contains the user interface logic.
 -	Models represents the business data of the application.